over-light/Rust-Full-Stack/README.md

 ## The current state of this repository

 The author decided to spend his time with crypto, p2p and other low level programming with Golang and Rust.

+## Warning

+I do what I want here.

+1. **This is a personal repository.**
+2. **Don't treat this as public.**

+Could you find errors?
+Feel happy that you are a decent coder and live on or commit here to help others.